Transversal Hamilton cycles in digraph collections

 \subsection{Discussion of the strategy}

 Joos and Kim \cite{2021jooskim} proved the transversal version of Dirac's theorem by introducing the auxiliary digraph technique, along with some rotations.
 However, this technique is not feasible in digraph collections because we cannot extend an existing directed cycle into a longer cycle by using the same rotation.
 In \cite{cheng2024stability}, the first author and Staden further developed the absorption method for graph collections, combined with the application of the transversal blow-up lemma, they finally proved a stability version of Joos and Kim's result \cite{2021jooskim}.
-The absorption technique used in \cite{cheng2024stability} originates from \cite{2021ChengWangZhao} and \cite{2023chengspan}, based on the common absorption technique introduced first in \cite{rodl2008approximate}, which was showed to be extremely powerful in the solutions of various transversal graph embedding problems.
+The absorption technique in \cite{cheng2024stability} originates from \cite{2021ChengWangZhao} and \cite{2023chengspan}, which adapted the absorption technique first introduced in \cite{rodl2008approximate}.
+This approach has become a powerful tool for solving various transversal graph embedding problems.

 In this paper, we adapt the method developed in \cite{cheng2024stability} and generalize their stability from graph collections to digraph collections.
 By analyzing the extremal cases, we proved a tight bound for the transversal Ghouila-Houri's theorem.
-We believe our method could be used to demonstrate stabilities or tight bounds for other transversal graph embedding problem (see the survey \cite{surveytransversal}).
+We believe that our method could be used to demonstrate stabilities or tight bounds for other transversal graph embedding {problems} (see the survey \cite{surveytransversal}).